Char2sGu/nest-mikro-crud/README.md

 `Collection` fields will always be populated.
 No matter what relation fields you populated in the overridden methods, the response will ensure that only primary keys is outputted.

+_Replace_ actions use the same DTO class as _Create_ actions.

 ## Creating the Controller

+---

+There are some wonderful types which are able to get **literal types** of **all** the nested circular relation fields' paths and scalar fields' paths like `"owner.books.author"`, you can feel it in the `queryDtoClass.order` and `queryDtoClass.filter` options.

+---

 ```ts
 @Controller("api/books")